Author Guidelines

 Abstract

-Written in one paragraph containing four elements: statement of the problem, research questions, method, and findings or results.
+Written in one paragraph of 150 to 250 words, containing the main research objectives, the methods employed, the research findings, and the conclusion.
 Authors may also note other matters considered important, while observing the maximum word limit.

 02